tharel1/polymorphic-unity/README.md

 ```
 The base class Foo must be ```[Serializable]``` and implement the ```IPolymorphic``` interface.

 Then, to define available childrens for your Foo class, you have to add the ```Polymorphic``` attribute with the right types in it.
-In this example, childrens are Foo, Foo1 and Foo2.
+In this example, types are Foo, Foo1 and Foo2.

 ### Use in inspector